-Suzanne De Jong is a talented second-year graduate student.
+Suzanne De Jong is a talented second-year PhD-student.
 When her promotor returns from sabbatical she’s delighted.
 The internationally renowned Professor Loek Roden is amusing, approachable and inspirational.
 But during a conference in Berlin Suzanne encounters a darker side of the famous academic.
 And when the great man doesn’t get his way the consequences for her become catastrophic.
 Where can she turn for help?

 Writer and director: Tony Maples